Kristjan93/nextjs-sanity-graphql/README.md

 # TODO
 - Make America great again.
-- Get that sweet caching going
+- Get that sweet caching going.
-- Truly show all you can do not just getStaticProps
+- Truly show all you can do not just getStaticProps.